Do you want to learn how to get a story on the local news, but don’t know where to start?

 Now you know how to get a story on the local news

-The next step is to do it – put yourself and your business forward to be on your local news.
+The next step is to do it – put yourself and your business forward to be on your local news with a brilliant public relations campaign.